Frequently Asked Questions

 • Earthquakes

-My dog ate my detector, should I be worried?
+My dog ate my detector.
+Should I be worried?

 I have children - where can I put the detector so little hands don’t find it?

-Each detector has a small hole at the top so you can pull a string through and hang the device in the air, perfect solution for those curious fingers in your home!
+Each detector has a small hole at the top so you can pull a string through and hang the device in the air, a perfect solution for those curious fingers in your home!

 I am interested in purchasing a bulk order.
 Who should I speak to?